Michaszek224/Michaszek224/README.md

 I'm a Computer Science student passionate about backend development, databases, big data and devops.
 I also enjoy using AI tools to enhance productivity and make things easier.
 Huge linux enthusiast, currently working on arch(main) and fedora.

 ## For Job Recruiters
-- I`m mainly looking for work/ internship in golang, python or rust.
+- I`m mainly looking for work/ internship in backend.

 ##  Technologies & Tools